-The Office of Academic Affairs is committed to providing continuous academic support to students and pedagogical assistance to faculty as the College returns to in-person instruction.
+The Office of Academic Affairs is committed to providing continuous academic support to students and pedagogical assistance to faculty.
 This webpage is updated regularly as new information becomes available.
 Please check back soon.
-Visit fitnyc.edu/campusreturn for the most recent developments.
+Visit FIT COVID-19 INFORMATION for the latest updates.

 The Office of Online Learning and Academic Technologies, the Center for Excellence in Teaching, and the Division of Information Technology provide training and resources to assist faculty.
 See the links below for information.
 Additional workshops on a variety of topics will be offered later in the semester.